Beginner-Friendly Ways to Learn How to Cook: The Complete Cooking Basics Guide

 Hands-On Cooking Classes

-There’s no better way to learn to cook than to roll up your sleeves and get your hands dirty in a hands-on cooking class or even a live online cooking class.
-From basic knife skills to copying your favorite takeout items, cooking classes offer something for everyone:
+There’s no better way to learn how to cook than to roll up your sleeves and get your hands dirty in a hands-on cooking class near you or even a live online cooking class.
+From basic knife skills to copying your favorite takeout items, cooking classes offer something for everyone.
+You can find cooking classes in Toronto, cooking classes in Vancouver, cooking classes in NYC and even more cities across the U.S. and Canada.
+There are even couples-oriented outings like these date night cooking classes in New Orleans where you can learn together!

 Anyone who wants to learn to cook needs to know how to properly handle a knife in the kitchen.
 Knowing which knife to use, how to hold said knife and how to not cut your finger off will not only help you learn to cook safely, but will also enable you to work faster, making you much more efficient.
-Here’s a list of hands-on beginner knife skills classes to get you started:
+Honing your skills with a simple dish like kani salad, with the opportunity for practicing on carrots, cucumbers and mangoes, is a good way to start.

 Learn to Cook Vegetables

-Like anything in the kitchen, learning to cook vegetables to the correct “doneness” comes with time and practice.
-Once you learn how to roast, steam, sauté and season vegetables, you’ll find that sweet spot between raw and soggy mush, and be opened to a whole new world of meals.
-Here are a handful of hands-on cooking classes to help you learn to cook vegetables:
+Like anything in the kitchen, learning to cook vegetables to the correct “doneness” comes with time and practice, and it's a staple of beginner cooking.
+Once you know how to roast, steam, sauté and season vegetables, you’ll find that sweet spot between raw and soggy mush, and be opened to a whole new world of meals.
+Try vegetarian cooking classes in NYC or vegetarian cooking classes in New Orleans to help you learn to cook vegetables in ways that will thrill your taste buds.

 Learn to Cook Meat

-For those just starting to learn how to cook, all the various cuts of meat and ways to cook them can be a bit daunting.
+Learning to cook for beginners can be a bit daunting when it comes to meat.
 Hands-on cooking classes take the mystery out of cooking proteins and help you learn to cook meat dishes with confidence.
-From roasting the perfect chicken to grilling the perfect steak, here are a handful of hands-on cooking classes to help you master a few beginner-friendly meat-cooking techniques:
+From knowing the right chicken thigh internal temp to learning how to cook the perfect steak, there are countless cooking classes to help you master a few beginner-friendly meat-cooking techniques, from New American cooking classes in NYC to New American cooking classes in Dallas.

 Learn to Cook Your Favorite Takeout Dishes

 Ditch all that excess oil and sodium, slash your dining out budget and delete the delivery guy’s number from speed dial — you can learn how to cook your favorite takeout dishes at home.
-After honing some basic skills in these hands-on cooking classes, you’ll find that preparing your favorite takeout dishes at home is actually faster and easier than delivery!
+After honing some basic skills in Asian cooking classes in Houston or Asian cooking classes in NYC, you’ll find that preparing your favorite takeout dishes at home is actually faster and easier than delivery!

 Cookbooks for Beginners

-Getting your hands one of these best-selling cookbooks written with the budding home cook in mind is one of the best ways to learn to cook:
+Getting your hands one of these best cookbooks written with the budding home cook in mind is one of the best ways to learn to cook:

 How to Cook Everything